rbouckaert/starbeast3/README.md

 ![Defining a species-to-taxon tree mapping](tutorial/Fig1.png)

+**Note:** Ensure that the species have different names to the gene tree taxa, or it can cause problems later

+*Hint:* To help with visualisation later on, it is recommended that the species names are substrings of the gene taxa names (e.g. species="homo_sapiens", taxon="homo_sapiens.1").
+This will help UglyTrees to find the mapping between genes and species in step 13.

 4. To specify sample dates, open the `Tip dates` tab.
 This model assumes that every gene locus was sampled at the same date as that of the species.